American Idol: Geographical, ethnic, and gender bias

+Start order bias

+Some fans call the final performance of the night the "pimp spot" because it usually receives a big boost in votes, due to the recency effect.
+By performing first, a performer may benefit from the primacy effect, but any other early performance may be stifled.
+The second performance spot is sometimes called the "un-pimp spot" because it is the least beneficial.

 Controversy

 The show was criticized in earlier seasons over the onerous contract contestants had to sign that gave excessive control to 19 Entertainment over their future careers and handed a large part of their future earnings to the management.

 Individual contestants have generated controversy in this competition for their past actions or for being 'ringers' planted by the producers.
 A number of contestants have been disqualified for various reasons, such as for having an existing contract or undisclosed criminal record, although the show has also been accused of a double standard for disqualifying some but not others.

 Voting results have been a consistent source of controversy.
 The mechanism of voting has aroused considerable criticism, most notably in the second season when Ruben Studdard beat Clay Aiken in a close vote, and in the eighth season, when the massive increase in text votes fueled the texting controversy.
 Concerns about power voting have been expressed from the first season.
 Since 2004, votes also have been affected to a limited degree by online communities such as DialIdol and Vote for the Worst.